-Go on day trips, cruises, foreign travel or visit each of the contiguous states.
+Also, you can go on day trips, cruises, travel to new countries, or visit each of the contiguous United states.

 There are diverse groups of organizations that need volunteers to help with their cause and program activities.
 You could select a cause that is important to you or go to one of many sites on the internet that will match your skills to organizations needing volunteers, like Global Volunteers for example.

-Finally, there is time to write that book you always wanted to do, or to set up and manage a blog, write articles to be published in magazines or elsewhere, poems or your memoirs.
+Finally, there is time to write that book you always wanted to, or to set up and manage a blog, write articles to be published in magazines or elsewhere, poems or your memoirs.

 Join meet-up groups that are geared to certain interests or populations.
 Clubs centered around books, chess, astronomy, or gem and mineral exploration are great opportunities, and so are dating sites.

 One of the hardest things about making the transition to retirement is coming to terms with our changing social circumstances.
 For many of us, our family members were the most important people in our lives for decades.
 Even if we still live close to our kids and have a good relationship with our grandkids, there is no denying that our social world shifts significantly in our 50s and 60s.